jordanchow1/wine_reviews/README.md

 was used for all models.

 ### Prerequisites
-- Python 3, Git Large File Storage (LFS), Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn.
+- Python 3, Git, Pandas, Numpy, Matplotlib, Seaborn, Scikit-learn.

 ## Data
 - Wine Reviews on Kaggle: https://www.kaggle.com/zynicide/wine-reviews